Operation Gothic Serpent: Early missions

 In Mogadishu, the task force occupied an old hangar and construction trailers under primitive conditions, without access to potable water.

 Only days after arriving, on 28 August, Somali militia launched a mortar attack on the hangar at 19:27 which injured four Rangers.
 These mortar attacks became a regular occurrence but rarely caused any further significant injuries.

 The task force launched its first raid at 03:09 on 30 August, hitting the Lig Ligato house.
 There, they captured 9 individuals along with weapons, drugs, communications gear, and other equipment.
 They were highly embarrassed, however, when it was found out that the prisoners they had taken were actually UN employees.
 Regardless of the fact that the employees were in a restricted area and were found with weapons and drugs, the incident was ridiculed in the media.
 Colin Powell, the Chairman of the Joint Chiefs of Staff, was reportedly so upset he "had to screw myself off the ceiling".

-Missions followed on 6 September, with a raid on an old Russian compound; 14 September, when they raided the Jialiou house/police station; 17 September, with a raid on Radio Mogadishu; 18 September, a raid on the garages of Osman Atto's (Aidid's financier); and 21 September when they captured Osman Atto himself.
+Missions followed on 6 September, with a raid on an old Russian compound; 14 September, when they raided the Jialiou house/police station; 17 September, with a raid on Radio Mogadishu; 18 September, a raid on the garages of Osman Atto's (the Somali National Alliance's chief financier); and 21 September when they captured Osman Atto himself.
 Local intelligence assets had given Atto a cane that concealed a hidden locating beacon.
 Delta operators tracked his vehicle convoy via helicopter and disabled Atto's vehicle with shots to its engine block before taking him into custody.
 This was also the first known takedown of a moving vehicle from a helicopter.

 To obfuscate when exactly a mission would occur, Garrison had the 160th SOAR conduct flights with soldiers aboard multiple times per day so militia could not rely solely on seeing helicopters to know that a raid was going to occur.
 They also varied their insertion and extraction tactics, using various permutations of ground vehicle and helicopter-based infil and exfil.

 At approximately 0200 on 25 September, Aidid's men shot down a Black Hawk with an RPG and killed three crew members at New Port near Mogadishu, though the two pilots, who were both injured, managed to escape and evade to reach friendly units.
 Pakistani and US forces secured the area and were able to evacuate the casualties.
 The helicopter and crew were from 9th Battalion, 101st Aviation Regiment and 2nd Battalion, 25th Aviation Regiment, and not part of the Task Force Ranger mission, but the helicopter's destruction was still a huge psychological victory for the SNA.